Common-interest development: Effects on homelessness

+Segmented democracy

 "Douglas W. Rae has an essay titled Democratic Liberty and the Tyrannies of Place, which points to the fact that we're becoming an increasingly segmented democracy.
 That is, people tend to spend time around people that are like themselves.
 Of course, CIDs greatly facilitate that because people will sort by income or go to the ones in Florida, often by ethnic group - into these relatively homogenous certainly financially homogenous, groups.
 We know from Cass R. Sunstein that like-minded people, if they talk to one another, tend to become more extreme.
 So if we get an increasingly segmented democracy of people only hanging around people who look and talk like themselves, this will reinforce a lot of the divisions contributing to the polarization of the electorate.
 This reinforces the "out of sight, out of mind" mentality about people not like themselves."